HDFS 174 — INTRODUCTION INTO CULTURAL DIVERSITY OF FAMILIES

 3 credits.

 Romantic relationships are universally desired, and individuals around the globe agree about what successful intimacy entails: we all want to be loved, supported, and cared for by partners we hold in high esteem.
 Nevertheless, intimate relationships can be difficult to form and maintain.
-This course covers a range of theoretical perspectives and methodologies to understand how it is that intimate relationships develop, thrive, or deteriorate over time.
-The course will also connect intimate relationship science to real life experiences.
+Explore a range of theoretical perspectives and methodologies to understand how it is that intimate relationships develop, thrive, or deteriorate over time.
+Connect intimate relationship science to real life experiences.

 HDFS 535 — A FAMILY PERSPECTIVE IN POLICYMAKING